Mexican Revolution: Huerta regime and civil war: February 1913 – July 1914

 U.S. President Taft left the decision of whether to recognize the new government up to the incoming president, Woodrow Wilson.
-Despite the urging of U.S. ambassador Henry Lane Wilson, who had played a key role in the coup d'état, President Wilson not only declined to recognize Huerta's government but first supplanted the ambassador by sending his "personal representative" John Lind, a progressive who sympathized with the Mexican revolutionaries, and the president recalled Ambassador Wilson.
+Despite the urging of American ambassador Henry Lane Wilson, who had played a key role in the coup d'état, President Wilson not only declined to recognize Huerta's government but first supplanted the ambassador by sending his "personal representative" John Lind, a progressive who sympathized with the Mexican revolutionaries, and the president recalled Ambassador Wilson.
 The United States lifted the arms embargo imposed by Taft in order to supply weapons to the landlocked rebels; while under the complete embargo Huerta had still been able to receive shipments from the British by sea.
-Wilson urged European powers to not recognize Huerta's government, and attempted to persuade Huerta to call prompt elections "and not present himself as a candidate".< The United States offered Mexico a loan on the condition that Huerta accept the proposal.
+Wilson urged European powers to not recognize Huerta's government, and attempted to persuade Huerta to call prompt elections "and not present himself as a candidate".
+The United States offered Mexico a loan on the condition that Huerta accept the proposal.
 He refused.
 Lind "clearly threatened a military intervention in case the demands were not met".

 In the summer of 1913, Mexican conservatives who had supported Huerta sought a constitutionally-elected, civilian alternative to Huerta, brought together in a body called the National Unifying Junta.
 Political parties proliferated in this period, a sign that democracy had taken hold, and there were 26 by the time of the October congressional elections.
 From Huerta's point of view, the fragmentation of the conservative political landscape strengthened his own position.
 For the country's conservative elite, "there was a growing disillusionment with Huerta, and disgust at his strong-arm methods."
 Huerta closed the legislature on 26 October 1913, having the army surround its building and arresting congressmen perceived to be hostile to his regime.
 Despite that, congressional elections went ahead, but given that congress was dissolved and some members were in jail, opposition candidates' fervor disappeared.
 The sham election "brought home to [Woodrow] Wilson's administration the fatuity of relying on elections to demonstrate genuine democracy."
 The October 1913 elections were the end of any pretension to constitutional rule in Mexico, with civilian political activity banned.
 Prominent Catholics were arrested and Catholic newspapers were suppressed.

 Huerta militarized Mexico to a greater extent than it already was.
-In 1913 when Huerta seized power, the army had on the books approximately 50,000 men, but Huerta mandated the number rise to 150,000, then 200,000 and, finally in spring 1914, 250,000.
+When Huerta seized power in 1913, the army had on the books approximately 50,000 men, but Huerta mandated the number rise to 150,000, then 200,000 and, finally in spring 1914, 250,000.
 Raising that number of men in so short a time would not occur with volunteers, and the army resorted to the leva, forced conscription.
 The revolutionary forces had no problem with voluntary recruitment.
 Most Mexican men avoided government conscription at all costs and the ones dragooned into the forces were sent to areas far away from home and were reluctant to fight.
 Conscripts deserted, mutinied and attacked and murdered their officers.